gearglow/ReptiliaWithATwist/The List.md

 "_It turns out my family has roots there,_" Elysia answered. "_Way,_ way _back, like over a millennium, we were known as Eltzegilea.
 Not sure when we ended up in England, come to think of it.
 I picked up the language over the summer so I could read the older family records._"

-"_Hem, hem_" Dumbledore interjected.
+"_Hem, hem,_" Dumbledore interjected.
 "Now that our final champion has arrived, perhaps we can get started?"

 Elysia rolled her eyes.
 "I walked in not 30 seconds after Cedric."